dotnet/csharpstandard/standard/expressions.md

 - Otherwise, if `Eᵢ` has a type `U` and the corresponding parameter is an input parameter ([§15.6.2.3.2](classes.md#156232-input-parameters)) and `Eᵢ` is an input argument, then an *exact inference* ([§12.6.3.9](expressions.md#12639-exact-inferences)) is made *from* `U` *to* `Tᵢ`.
 - Otherwise, if `Eᵢ` has a type `U` and the corresponding parameter is an input parameter ([§15.6.2.3.2](classes.md#156232-input-parameters)) then a *lower bound inference* ([§12.6.3.10](expressions.md#126310-lower-bound-inferences)) is made *from* `U` *to* `Tᵢ`.
 - Otherwise, no inference is made for this argument.

+> *Note*: Nullable reference types flow into the bounds from the initial expressions, as described below.
+In addition, `null` and `default` bounds carry through occurrences of `null` or `default` in the input expressions, which may cause an inferred type to be nullable, even when it otherwise wouldn't.
+This works even for nullable value types, which are enhanced to pick up "nullness" in the inference process. *end note*

+If an argument `Ei` has a reference type, the type `U` used for inference depends on the null state of `Ei` as well as its declared type:

+- If the declared type is a nonnullable reference type `U0` or a nullable reference type `U0?`, then
+  - if the null state of `Ei` is "not null" then `U` is `U0`
+  - if the null state of `Ei` is "maybe null" then `U` is `U0?`
+- Otherwise, if `Ei` has a declared type, `U` is that type
+- Otherwise, if `Ei` is `null` then `U` is the special bound `null`
+- Otherwise, if `Ei` is `default` then `U` is the special bound `default`
+- Otherwise, no inference is made.

 #### 12.6.3.3 The second phase